MEAN-stack/Datepicker/README.md

 Both datepickers are bound to the same dateValue Finally, I added a button to allow the user to increase the date.

 Mostly it all works as expected, but for some reason if I use one the datepicker input elements to change the day (or month or year) the other datepicker doesn't change.
+The data values do change for each datepicker, but the views don't update :(

+At first I thought this was just a bug, or a minor problem which could be fixed by calling `scope.$apply()` in the watch function.
+Now I'm not so sure.
+I think I will have to refactor the code to use a second `myDatepickerInputElement` directive, and requiring this directive in the `myDatepicker` directive.